AdobeDocs/commerce-merchant-services.en/help/express-checkout/testing.md

 1. Go to your storefront and place desired items in your cart.
 1. Proceed to checkout.
-1. Enter an email address that is associated with a Bolt Account when prompted.
+1. Enter an email address that is associated with a [!DNL Bolt] Account when prompted.
 1. Input the One-Time Password (OTP) sent to the account’s email address.
 1. Select the environment dashboard: